rdtheriault/RetroPieFill/README.md

 ## UnzipMoveRename.py
 Use this to unzip a bunch of zip files and move them to another folder.
 It also renames to remove spaces.

+## UnzipMoveRename2.py
+Update to version one, code is not as clean but the results are more clean.
+Removes the (U) and [!] as well as deletes empty folders.